MateiGanea/ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- the results are easily reproducable since the configs are reusable
+- elimination of human error in instalation

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
+- Install Docker
-- ...
+- Install Python3-PIP
-- ...
+- Allocate virtual memory
+- Download install and config ELK
+- Set to automatically start on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.